kriszyp/alkali/README.md

 ## Typings
 Alkali includes an `index.d.ts` file to provide a TypeScript type interface.

+## TypeScript Plugin for Reactive Expressions
+The [ts-transform-alkali](https://github.com/kriszyp/ts-transform-reactive) can optionally be used to write and transform reactive properties and expressions that create alkali variables and properties with decorators.

 ## Babel Plugin for Reactive Expressions
-The [babel-plugin-transform-alkali](https://github.com/kriszyp/babel-plugin-transform-alkali) can optionally be used to write and transform reactive expressions that create alkali variables from expressions.
+Also, the [babel-plugin-transform-alkali](https://github.com/kriszyp/babel-plugin-transform-alkali) can optionally be used to write and transform reactive expressions for babel.

 ## Variable API